Stay tuned for more Kubernetes updates and best practices!

 Step 3: Update variable names

 The biggest change in EKS module v21 is the removal of the cluster_ prefix from all variable names.
+Most variable names are affected by this change, so you’ll need to update your Terraform code accordingly.

 # main.tf